IsraelCabrera/frigate/docs/docs/configuration/custom_classification/object_classification.md

 - **Problem framing**: Keep classes visually distinct and relevant to the chosen object types.
 - **Data collection**: Use the model’s Recent Classification tab to gather balanced examples across times of day, weather, and distances.
-- **Preprocessing**: Ensure examples reflect object crops similar to Frigate’s boxes; keep the subject centered.
+- **Preprocessing**: Ensure examples reflect object crops similar to Security’s boxes; keep the subject centered.
 - **Labels**: Keep label names short and consistent; include a `none` class if you plan to ignore uncertain predictions for sub labels.
 - **Threshold**: Tune `threshold` per model to reduce false assignments.
 Start at `0.8` and adjust based on validation.